reelpufferfish/KOLABOT/README.md

 # KOLABOT
 A Discord bot for the YUNG KOLA brand and the KOCK music artist.
+(This bot contains explicit content.)

 # Requirements to run KOLABOT (for Windows)
 Node.js (https://nodejs.org/en/)